EndPointCorp/end-point-blog/2010/01/25/blog-vs-forum-blogger-vs-wordpress.html.md

 <li>The Blogger taxonomy system is limited (using labels) and labels pages are blocked in robots.txt to reduce indexation and search traffic of the label pages.</li>
 <li>Blogger does not allow for a flexible URL structure.
 Once an article is published and a title is changed, the URL does not change.</li>
 <li>Developers must be familiar with the Blogger template language to customize the template.</li>
-<li>With Blogger, a blog can't be hosted at http://www.yoursite.com/blog/.
+<li>With Blogger, a blog can’t be hosted at http://www.yoursite.com/blog/.
 It can be hosted at http://blog.yoursite.com/.
 While this results in a strong subdomain, it does not strengthen your domain for search through external links to the blog.</li>
 </ul>
 </td>
 <td valign="top">